Summer Planning: 4 Tips for Creating Family Rhythms

 Moms working outside the home or from home

 You might want to take a look at your work calendar and plan in advance the days you want to take off to be with your children and/or do things for yourself.
 Some companies offer summer Fridays.
 I used to enjoy these and take the morning (1/2 day) off to be free since Thursday evening, and extend my weekends.
 Some weeks (when I knew work would be slower), I would take 1/2 days off all week, so I could be with my children every afternoon for a week.
 There are many ways to be creative when your time is limited.
 Talk to your manager ahead of time and keep in mind: quality over quantity.
-There are many simple, fun things you can plan to do with your kids around your work schedule that will remain in their hearts and memory forever.
+There are many simple, fun things you can plan to do with your kids around your work schedule that will remain in their hearts forever.

 I pray and hope that your summer is filled with high-quality moments with your children.
 That your heart may stay rooted in what matters the most.
 That you may take some time to plan and be intentional in your activities and plans.
 That you may turn down the volume of guilt, comparison, and pressure, and turn up the volume of your kids’ laughs, conversations, questions, free kisses, and hugs to enjoy the weeks ahead before it all starts again when school resumes.